AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >
 >Adobe Real-Time Customer Data Platform (CDP) Collaboration is currently an alpha product, available to select customers.
 Contact your Adobe representative to learn more.

-Audiences are specific groups of users or customers segmented based on various attributes, enabling advertisers and publishers to collaborate on targeted marketing and personalized experiences for more effective advertising campaigns.
+Audiences are specific groups of users or customers segmented based on various attributes.
+These enable advertisers and publishers to collaborate on targeted marketing and personalized experiences for more effective advertising campaigns.

 Use this page as your go-to for understanding all the relevant metrics that you can view related to your audiences, as well as the workflow steps to import an audience into Adobe Real-Time CDP Collaboration.